‘I can die’: Medvedev survives extreme heat at Tokyo Games

 The problems the players faced raised questions over why organizers did not grant requests earlier in the tournament from Medvedev and other players — including top-ranked Novak Djokovic — to move all of the tennis matches at the Games to the evening.

-Djokovic was fortunate to play later in the day after Center Court was covered by shadows.
-The Serbian great served nine aces and defeated Spanish training partner Alejandro Davidovich Fokina 6-3, 6-1 to keep his Golden Slam bid going.
+Third-seeded Stefanos Tsitsipas of Greece was also far from his best in a 2-6, 7-6 (4), 6-2 loss to 14th-seeded Ugo Humbert of France.
+Also, 12th-seeded Karen Khachanov of ROC eliminated eighth-seeded Diego Schwartzman of Argentina 6-1, 2-6, 6-1.

-”The conditions are brutal,” Djokovic said. ”I’ve played tennis professionally now 20 years and I’ve never faced this kind of conditions in my entire life on a consecutive daily basis.”
+“It was a battle to see who was capable to resist more.
+After 10 or 12 groundstrokes we were like ‘The Walking Dead,’” Schwartzman said, referring to the popular TV series.

-Djokovic’s quarterfinal opponent will be Kei Nishikori of Japan, who reached his third straight Olympic quarterfinal by beating Ilya Ivashka of Belarus 7-6 (7), 6-0.
+Meanwhile, Kei Nishikori of Japan reached his third straight Olympic quarterfinal by beating Ilya Ivashka of Belarus 7-6 (7), 6-0.
+Nishikori’s quarterfinal opponent will be either Djokovic or 16th-seeded Alejandro Davidovich of Spain, who were playing later.

-Djokovic then won again with Serbian partner Nina Stojanovic in the opening round of the mixed doubles competition.
-They beat Marcelo Melo and Luisa Stefani of Brazil 6-3, 6-4.
+Djokovic is scheduled to play twice Wednesday.
+He’s also teaming up with Serbian partner Nina Stojanovic against Marcelo Melo and Luisa Stefani of Brazil in the opening round of the mixed doubles competition.

 In singles, Djokovic is attempting to become the first man to achieve a Golden Slam by winning all four Grand Slam tournaments and Olympic gold in the same calendar year.